- Cork Autism Conference

 ✅ They're feeling upset because of something that happened

 These and many others, can cause stress, anxiety and frustration for an autistic person.
 That's why we need to gain a deeper understanding of autism as well as learn practical strategies and resources to best support people on the autism spectrum.
-Author, Professor, International Speaker, Autism Consultant and Clinical Psychologist, Prof. Andrew McDonnell will share practical approaches and actionable insights you can use to best support autistic individuals with his presentation:
+Author, Professor, International Speaker, Autism Consultant and Clinical Psychologist, Prof. Andrew McDonnell shares practical approaches and actionable insights you can use to best support autistic individuals in our online training courses:

 Applying Low Arousal Approaches to Support Autistic Individuals,